SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-searchbar-component.md

 1. Click **File** > **Save** to save the file

-## Step 5: Add SearchBar to the Application
+## Step 5: Add SearchBar to the QuickContacts Component

-1. In the developer console, go back to the **QuickContacts** application
+1. In the developer console, go back to the **QuickContacts** component

 1. Modify the div container as follows to add the SearchBar component to the user interface